 Other Common Ground Initiatives

 In the early hours of the morning, for 3 consecutive days, teams of volunteers and outreach workers in each city survey homeless individuals sleeping in parks, other public spaces and in emergency accommodation and homelessness services programs.
-Volunteers use a survey tool called the Vulnerability Index to capture housing, health, institutional history and other relevant data so the cialis for sale most vulnerable people sleeping rough can be prioritised for housing and support services.
+Volunteers use a survey tool called the Vulnerability Index to capture housing, health, institutional history and other relevant data so the where can i get viagra most vulnerable people sleeping rough can be prioritised for housing and support services.

-In Australia, since 2010, the Australian Common Ground Alliance, often with the on-site support of Rosanne Haggerty’s Community Solutions National team, has driven Registry Week in inner city areas of Brisbane, Melbourne, Sydney, Hobart and Perth, and in Townsville and discount viagra pill online Western Sydney.
+In Australia, since 2010, the Australian Common Ground Alliance, often with the on-site support of Rosanne Haggerty’s Community Solutions National team, has driven Registry Week in inner city areas of Brisbane, Melbourne, Sydney, Hobart and Perth, and in Townsville and how to purchase viagra online Western Sydney.
 The ACGA will support similar projects planned for other capital and regional cities.

 Community of Practice